Literature/Infinite Jest

 What is addiction?

-• David Foster Wallace he extends my definition of addiction, to something more broad, is anything you need to make time past
+• David Foster Wallace broadens the definition of addiction, framing it as anything one relies on to make time pass.

 What is the key problem of us at a society of handling addiction